 We would like to establish a new method of creative design-always transparently- searching for alternatives of production and playing with the fusion of original artisanal and industrial techniques.

+Throughout this project, we aim to change designers and artisans’ perspective about plastic waste, as they consider it an opportunity and a functional element harmoniously integrated into their workpieces.
 Currently, all the industrial designers should bear in mind ecological problems and react to their reality in their work.